akpw/mktxp/README.md

 <sup>💡</sup> *For the LTE metrics on RouterOS v6, the mktxp user will also need the `test` permission policy.*

 ## A check on reality
 Now let's put some Mikrotik device address / user credentials in the above MKTXP configuration file, and at that point we should already be able to check out on our progress so far.
-Since MKTXP can output selected metrics directly on the command line with the ````mktxp print```` command, it's easy to do it even without Prometheus or Grafana. \
+Since MKTXP can output selected metrics directly on the command line with the ````mktxp diag```` command (alias: ````mktxp print````), it's easy to do it even without Prometheus or Grafana. \
 For example, let's go take a look at some of my smart home CAPsMAN clients:
 ```
- ❯ mktxp print -en MKT-GT -cc
+ ❯ mktxp diag -en MKT-GT -cc
 Connecting to router MKT-GT@10.**.*.**
 2021-01-24 12:04:29 Connection to router MKT-GT@10.**.*.** has been established